History Course Description(s)

 HIST3050 Renaissance and Reformation (3)

-This course begins with seminal figures and movements in the pivotal 13th century, then explores the dynamic economic and cultural flourishing which underlies the long and exciting phenomenon we know best as the Renaissance.
-Reforms in several versions arise from that energy, culminating in profound changes in the Roman church as well as new long lived configurations of faith and practice.
+Beginning with seminal figures and movements in the pivotal 13th century, an exploration of the dynamic economic and cultural flourishing which underlies the long and exciting phenomenon we know best as the Renaissance.
+Reforms in several versions arise from that energy, culminating in profound changes in the Roman church as well as new long-lived configurations of faith and practice.
 Impacts upon and developments in political conceptions and practice complete the picture.
 Offered: Alternate years

 HIST3094 Topics in History (2-3)

-A thematic approach to historical interpretation, may be conducted in a seminar format.
+Offers a thematic approach to historical interpretation.
+The course may be conducted in a seminar format and may be repeated for credit by permission.
 Topics will vary.
-May be repeated for credit by permission.